Suresh Chandra, MD

 Luxme Hariharan is a Pediatric Ophthalmologist who completed her Medical Degree at the University of Wisconsin and her MPH at Johns Hopkins Bloomberg School of Public Health.
 She has completed a number of fellowships in Pediatric Ophthalmology and her goal is to advocate for children worldwide and to create effective programs & policies to help prevent avoidable causes of childhood blindness both locally and abroad.

 Peter Holm, MD

-Peter Holm, MD is a General Ophthalmologist and the senior member of the Chippewa Valley Eye Clinic, Chippewa Falls, W.I..
-He currently practices Ophthalmology in Northern Wisconsin.
+Peter Holm, MD is a General Ophthalmologist and the retired senior member of the Chippewa Valley Eye Clinic, Chippewa Falls, W.I..
+He practiced Ophthalmology in Northern Wisconsin for 38 years.
 Peter has been involved in surgical missions in India and the Philippines with CBI, and St. Lucia.
 Peter joined the CBI Board of Directors in 2013.

 Richard Langer, JD

 Rick Langer is a partner at Michael Best & Friedrich, LLP, where he concentrates his practice in the areas of estate planning, estate administration, trusts and marital property.
 He has extensive teaching experience as a lecturer to the University of Wisconsin Law School and various bar organizations.
 A founding member of the CBI board from 1984-2002, Rick rejoined the CBI Board of Directors in 2008.

 Margaret is a native Wisconsinite and a graduate of the University of Wisconsin-Madison with a double major in English and Spanish.
 During her time at UW-Madison, she interned abroad in Peru and developed a passion for working internationally.
 Margaret joined Combat Blindness International in 2018 as an Office Manager and enjoys working to increase access to eye care in her Madison community as well as abroad.